 AcreTrader has a Better Business Bureau rating of A+, the highest rating the agency issues based on a scale of A+ to F.

 One factor to be aware of with both AcreTrader and FarmTogether is that investing with either requires you to be an accredited investor.
-That means you’ll need prove either an annual income of at least $200,000 (or $300,000 jointly with your spouse) in the most recent two years, plus a reasonable expectation of the same income level in the current year, or a minimum net worth of at least $1 million, not including the value of your principal residence.
+That means you’ll need to prove either an annual income of at least $200,000 (or $300,000 jointly with your spouse) in the most recent two years, plus a reasonable expectation of the same income level in the current year, or a minimum net worth of at least $1 million, not including the value of your principal residence.

 Accredited investor status is required with farmland crowdfunding because it has unique risks, and a long time horizon that will not be suitable to smaller investors.

-All investments offered on the platform are in specific farm properties.
 Unlike the majority of real estate crowdfunding platforms, AcreTrader does not provide funds or real estate investment trusts.
 That will give you the ability to select the individual property deals you want to invest in.
 But it will require a larger investment of capital to diversify your holdings.

 Each investment has its own parameters for minimum initial investment, projected annual and overall income, and expenses.
 This owes to the fact that every farm property invested in is unique.
-And because farmland doesn’t change hands as quickly as other types of real estate, the number of available deals will be limited.

-You can hold investments as an individual, LLC, limited partnership, or trust.
-You can also hold FarmTogether investments in a self-directed IRA (SDIRA), through their fully integrated partnership with Alto IRA.
+You can also hold FarmTogether investments in a self-directed IRA (SDIRA), through their fully integrated partnerships with IRA providers, including Alto IRA.
 As is typical with alternative investments, like farmland, you cannot hold interests in FarmTogether through traditional IRA custodians.

 AcreTrader is an online marketplace where investors can review and invest in a variety of potential farm offerings.
-Based on the current price of farmland, the required minimum investments of between $10,000 and $35,000 will enable investors to purchase between one and four acres of farmland per deal.
+Based on the current price of farmland, the required minimum investments of between $20,000 and $35,000 will enable investors to purchase between one and four acres of farmland per deal.

 The company employs a comprehensive due diligence process.
 It’s so intense that only between 1% and 5% of all farmland deals introduced to the company are accepted for investment purposes.